UPGON/cenfind/README.md

 # cenfind

-A command line interface to score centrioles in cells.
+A command line interface to score cells for centrioles.

-## Overview

-If you want to read about cenfind, head to the Introduction.
-If you want to process projection head to Routine use.
-If you want to install cenfind, head to Set up the environment for cenfind

 ## Introduction

-cenfind is a command line interface to detect centrioles in immunofluorescence images of human cells.
+cenfind is a command line interface to detect and assigne centrioles in immunofluorescence images of human cells.
-Specifically, it orchestrates :
+Specifically, it orchestrates:

-- the z-max projection of the raw files,
+- the z-max projection of the raw files;
-- the detection of centrioles
+- the detection of centrioles;
-- the detection of the nuclei
+- the detection of the nuclei;
 - the assignment of the centrioles to the nearest nucleus.
-- the brightness of the detected centrioles

-### Repository / Source code

-Eventually, cenfind will be living on PyPI and will be installed using `pip install cenfind`.
-However, currently, this method cannot be used as cenfind is not publicly available.
-Therefore, it needs to be installed from the private GitHub repository (UPGON/cenfind).

-cenfind relies on the private dependency spotipy, which cannot be downloaded via pip normally repository.
-Thus, follow the instructions below.

-This situation is temporary and in the near future spotipy will become a simple dependency of cenfind.
-Next, when both cenfind and spotipy will be publicly available, cenfind will be downloadable directly from PyPI.

 ## Installation

-!
-To isolate cenfind from other projects, only run `pip install cenfind` within a virtual environment.

 1. Install python via pyenv
 2. Install poetry, system-wide with `pip install poetry`